Blog

 In some cases, the results have been less conclusive.
 However, there’s a growing body of research that shows HBOT’s potential impact.

-Generally, HBOT fits in conjuction with traditional TBI treatments including:
+Generally, HBOT fits in conjunction with traditional TBI treatments, including:

 • Physical therapy